w3c/wot-cg/minutes-process.md

 - bf: -> Ben Francis
 - lb: OR lu_zero: -> Luca Barbato

 - Correct typos.
-This will probably be manual.
-A regular spell check can be used but there are too many acronyms and surnames to handle (add exceptions).
-Maybe a smarter spell checker is needed to automate this.
+This is best done as a manual process.
+A regular spell check can be used to start, but there are too many acronyms and surnames to handle (add exceptions).
+Also, manual logging often includes grammar and other errors (and current auto-transcribers include more).
+A smarter spell checker could help automate this.